VoiceCode/atom-voicecode/README.md

 This is an Atom package/plugin that lets VoiceCode http://voicecode.io control Atom http://atom.io

 This integration is needed because many VoiceCode voice commands are more sophisticated than simply pressing keys or clicking the mouse.
-For example, a command that *selects the next curly brace*, or a command that *extends the current selection(s) forward until the next comma*, etc.
+For example, a command that *selects the next curly brace*, or a command that *extends the current selection(s) forward until the next comma*, etc. It also enables synchronous bidirectional communication between VoiceCode and Atom.

 ## Setup